-This question may seem unnecessary, but co-op and condo boards use these monthly fees for a wide range of items.
+This question may seem unnecessary, but co-op and condo boards use these monthly fees for many items.
 Standard monthly common charges are typically for shared services and amenities.
 These include management fees and the building’s operating expenses.
-Sometimes, it contains utilities, and items such as decorations for the common areas, a storage room, and a gym.
+Sometimes, it contains utilities and items such as decorations for the common areas, a storage room, and a gym.

 Some boards, particularly in a co-op, have stringent rules.
 House rules govern the residents’ normal behavior.
 Since you are going to live there, you need to know if you can live within them.

 This is more applicable to co-ops.
-Many do not allow subletting, so if you were planning to earn extra income this way, you need to choose a condo building or a cooperative with liberal house rules.
+Many do not allow subletting, so if you plan to earn extra income this way, you need to choose a condo building or a cooperative with liberal house rules.
 However, other boards allow subletting, but with restrictions.
-If this is the case, ask how the long the term you can lease your apartment.
-Also, ask and if the board charges fees for the right to lease or sublet.
+If this is the case, ask how long the term you can lease your apartment.
+Also, ask and if the board charges fees for the right to rent or sublet.

 When you are applying for a mortgage, not only do you have to qualify, but the lender also does due diligence on the building.
 In essence, you and the building need the bank’s approval.
 Learning whether people have had more trouble obtaining a mortgage when purchasing a unit than under normal circumstances can tell you a lot about the building.
-Lenders are hesitant to extend the financing for a variety of reasons, which could make you think twice about purchasing since they know quite a bit about the building and its history.
+Lenders are hesitant to extend the financing for various reasons, making you think twice about purchasing since they know quite a bit about the building and its history.

-As mentioned previously, if a building is in a lawsuit, it is challenging for you to obtain financing.
-If the building is suing the developer, securing mortgage financing is challenging, but still possible, depending on the litigation details.
+As mentioned previously, it is challenging for you to obtain financing if a building is in a lawsuit.
+If the building is suing the developer, securing mortgage financing is challenging but still possible, depending on the litigation details.
 Under these circumstances, you should protect yourself with a mortgage contingency.